10+ Midwest Museums for Families

 55 12th Ave SE, Cedar Rapids, Iowa

 The African American Museum of Iowa is the only statewide museum devoted to preserving African American history and culture.
 It provides many hands-on activities for all ages and is a great place to visit to educate and begin discussions.
-Currently, The museum building is currently closed for an ongoing renovation project.
-Learn more about the project here.
+This museum was just recently renovated.

 Des Moines Children’s Museum